cyberswat/puppet-puppet/README.md

 Variables
 -
  * [*master*]
    The fully qualified name of the puppet master.
-In the case of a puppet client the name will be the clients master otherwise it is the masters name.
-Used in puppet/etc_puppet_conf.erb.
+Will default to the puppets fqdn.
+   Default: $fqdn
+   Optional: yes

 Examples
 -
     class { 'puppet::config' :
       master => 'puppet.example.com'
     }

 Class: puppet::params
 =
 Declares and sets the parameters necessary for the puppet module.